beaconsproject/disturbance_explorer/docs/dwd_doc.md

 ## Download data

-Here, the user can download a GeoPackage containing spatial layers of undisturbed and disturbed areas as well as all input layers (e.g., fire).
+In this step, you can export the results of your analysis as a GeoPackage.
+The downloaded file includes spatial layers representing undisturbed and disturbed areas, along with all input layers used in the workflow (e.g., fire and other disturbance data).

-Click the **Download data** button to download the GeoPackage.
-The GeoPackage will be saved to the Downloads folder.
+Click the **Download data** button to generate and download the GeoPackage.
+The file will be saved to your Downloads folder and can be opened in most GIS software for further exploration, mapping, or analysis.